theFool32/BoMS/README.md

 [[PDF]](https://aaai.org/ojs/index.php/AAAI/article/view/4899/4772)

 ## Code
-The code base will be released as soon as possible after cleaning up.
+Check `main.py` for details.

-Our codes are based on [zzhiwu/SPDNeth](https://github.com/zzhiwu/SPDNet), and translated into PyTorch.
+Our codes are based on [zzhiwu/SPDNet](https://github.com/zzhiwu/SPDNet), and translated into PyTorch.

-If you have any questions, please do not hesitate to point out in [issues](https://github.com/theFool32/BoMS/issues).
+Different from the original paper, we find that replacing the classifier with the softmax on the distances between the dictionary is more stable.

+Note that best of results on AFEW is fine-tuned from the SPDNet.

+Feel free to contact to the authors (lijie.32@outlook.com) if you have any problems.

 ## Citation
 If our paper helps your research, please cite it in your publications: